 I especially liked the aspect to savor here, because we did not submit ourselves to a strict schedule and thus enjoyed full flexibility.
 If we liked it somewhere, we just stayed a bit longer.
 I believe that this is the core idea of travel.
 Accordingly, our final destination was also not set in stone.
 Originally we wanted to cycle to Greece, but ended up in Romania.
 All thanks to our generous timetable and the non-binding route we had worked out for this trip.

-That's exactly what makes travel enjoyable for me.
-Whether active in nature, relaxed in the city or even an extended stay in a beautiful (wellness) hotel.
-Having time results in peace, and rest brings relaxation.
+That is exactly what traveling with pleasure means to me.
+Whether active in nature, relaxed in the city or an extended stay in a beautiful (wellness) hotel.
+Having time results in rest, and rest brings relaxation.
 Relaxation and joy.
 Amen!